 Will Erling Haaland be Available to Play for Manchester City Against Leicester City?

+Will Erling Haaland be Available to Play for Manchester City Again This Season?

 Erling Haaland scored against Bournemouth to help Manchester City advance to the FA Cup semifinals, but after being substituted with an ankle injury fans were fearing the worst.